 Plan your Canadian dream vacation

-Canada is the second largest country in the world and offers incredible opportunities to explore its breathtaking scenery and experience incredible wildlife encounters.
-With the largest coastline on earth, one of the best ways to explore the magnificent country is onboard a cruise ship expeditions.
+Canada is the second-largest country in the world and offers incredible opportunities to explore its breathtaking scenery and experience incredible wildlife encounters.
+With the largest coastline on earth, one of the best ways to explore the magnificent country is onboard an expedition cruise ship.
 One of Canada’s most stunning areas is the Maritimes, a region still largely untouched by mass tourism.
-Nova Scotia, Newfoundland and Labrador, Quebec and Prince Edward Island are filled with enchanting corners that are worth exploring:
+Nova Scotia, Newfoundland and Labrador, Quebec and Prince Edward Island are filled with enchanting corners that are worth exploring.

 Sailing into the heart of Gros Morne National Park, the cliffs soar up out of the water and are covered in a green blanket of tuckamore forest – windswept spruce sculpted by the ocean breeze.
 At Woody Point various guided walks take us into the Tablelands, a World Heritage Site, to a lookout with a spectacular view over much of the park – a spectacular experience!
 A boreal wetland landscape, featuring dramatic rock ridges, pitcher plants, white-throated sparrows and perhaps even a moose could all be encountered as we explore the park.
 Thirty years ago, Gros Morne National Park was designated as UNESCO World Heritage Site for both its geological history and its exceptional scenery.